patszy/multi-step-form/README.md

 - There are default, predefined methods in js for most problems
 - Optimisation process:
   - optimise only working code
-  - rewrite names
+  - rewrite names (descriptive name)
+  - create variables for complicated code (for readability)
+  - write if statement in variables for ternary operator (for readability)
   - delete redundation (use functions)
-  - use reverse thinking (for if statements)
+  - use reverse if statement (for less lines and nesting)
+  - use deafault js methods
+  - arrange code in functions

 # Todo
 - Animate card switch